 Enfield Landlord Licensing

-Enfield's additional HMO licensing scheme has been live since September 1, 2025.
-Selective licensing is also active in designated areas covering approximately 23,000 properties.
+Enfield's additional HMO licensing scheme has been live since September 1, 2025, running until August 2030.
+If you rent out an HMO with 3 or more occupants in 2 or more households, you must have a licence now.
 Enforcement is ongoing — landlords operating without a licence face civil penalties of up to £40,000.
-Get your compliance documents in order and apply immediately.

 Licensing Schemes